aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 ## Generating Forecasts<a name="forecastinference"/>

-- Use Hold-out Data or Generate new data.
+Choose whether to generate forecast using the same train data or whether to update data.

+- If using same data used for training, then the forecast will be generated past the end of the train data, extending one forecast horizon out into the future.
+If you kept a hold-out, this data can be used to manually verify the generated forecast after you export it and save it to S3 (as in Step 31).

-  - Import the new data into DataSet Group to which your final Predictor belongs.
+- It is also possible to import updated data into the DataSet Group to which your final Predictor belongs.
+This would happen typically when re-training is not required, but new inferences are needed.

+  - Example:  Company A generates weekly forecasts, but models only need to be retrained seasonally, once per quarter.
+This means each week, company A imports new data, bringing in the latest data available, before generating a new forecast.
+The first week of each quarter, Company A would perform a complete retraining of their forecast model, before generating that week's forecast.

-  - Cold start items can now be included.
+  - Note:  Cold start items must be included as updated data.
 Notice that there is a system constraint such that at least 5 data points need to exist per time series.
 Therefore, for the item that has less than 5 observations, be sure to encode target_value as Float and fill explicitly with "NaN".

     Note: Cold-start forecasting only works if new items are tied to items with longer histories through Item Metadata.

-  - Create a new Forecast
+30. **Create a Forecast**

-    - Choose Predictor (will automatically use latest imported data in DataSet Group to which Predictor belongs)
+1. **Select a Predictor** (will automatically use latest imported data in DataSet Group to which Predictor belongs)

-  - Export the forecast to copy it to yourown S3 location.
+2. **Choose forecast types (quantiles)**.
+   Note: Only DeepAR+ allows different quantiles in the Forecast step than were used to train the Predictor.
+All other algorithms require the same quantiles to be used in both the Predictor and the Forecast.
+3. Click Start.

+31. **Export a Forecast**

+1. Under the **Exports** section, **click Create forecast export**

+2. Give the export a name

+3. In the S3 forecast export location, paste an S3 path to your own location to save.

    Note: any kind of Amazon Forecast Delete action - Hierarchical delete, or any individual delete action will not delete your exported, saved forecast copy.

-  - Note: In the forecast output, you'll see the "p90 quantile-level forecast" as a forecast column named "p90".
+   Note: In the downloaded forecast .csv file, probabilistic quantile-level forecasts are indicated by named column, for example "p90"  for the  "p90 quantile-level forecast".

+32. **Query a Forecast**

+    1. **Wait the specified time, then select Forecast lookup**

+    2. Pro-tip:  Look at you Dataset Import page to recall the last possible time stamp of the end of the forecast horizon.  **Enter this as "End date".**

+       Forecast service reserves a fixed amount of memory, so the "Start date" varies depending on your particular data size.  **Work backward from End date to figure out the best "Start date".**

+    1. **Per time series dimension, add them using "Add forecast key"**
+    2. **Enter value for an item you want to look up.** Add values per forecast dimension if you have extra dimensions.
+    3. **Click "Get Forecast"**

 ## Example Notebooks<a name="notebooks"/>